 |Weight||73kg (11st 6lb)|

-After first lacing up her boots at the age of five with Ivel Barbarians and spending 13 seasons with the club, Marlie Packer moved on to Bath (2007-09) before joining Bristol, the club she now captains, three years ago.
-Marlie was the England Players’ Player in the 2012 Six Nations Championship and the Bristol’s Personality of the Year for 2011.
+Marlie began her rugby career as a five year-old with Ivel Barbaraians, a club she spent 13 years with.
+She then moved to Bath before joining Bristol in 2009.
+She was the England Players’ Player in the 2012 Six Nations Championship and was Bristol’s Personality of the Year in 2011.

-Schooled at Birchfield, Buckler’s Mead and Yeovil College, she works as a plumber for DR Jones in her home town of Yeovil and represented her country at England U19, U20 and England A before winning a full cap when England beat Sweden 80-3 in the European Championships in Limoges in May 2008.
+While a number of her England players work as teachers or in some form of sport, Marlie has done her time as a plumber.
+Schooled at Birchfield, Buckler’s Mead and Yeovil College, she has worked in that skilled profession for DR Jones in her home town of Yeovil.
+As well as fixing leaky pipes, she has represented her country at England Under-19s, under-20s and England A before winning a full cap when England beat Sweden 80-3 in the European Championships in Limoges in May 2008.

 She was initially a hooker but moved to the second row and, in recent times, she has played in every back row position.
 Her mentors are club coach Tracey Lane and strength and conditioning coach Andy Roda.
 Her favourite players are former England Women’s captain Catherine Spencer together with Jonny Wilkinson and Thierry Dusautoir.
 Marlie’s best rugby memories are beating New Zealand twice in the 2011 autumn Tests and her first start at Twickenham in the Six Nations against Wales.
 Her top ground is Cleve.